dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/gitlab-mattermost/README.md

  1. `ServiceSettings.ListenAddress` configuration of Mattermost is configured by `mattermost['service_address']` and `mattermost['service_port']` settings.
  2. Configuration settings named in an inconsistent way are given in the following table.
-Use these mapping while converting them to environment variables.
+Use these mappings while converting them to environment variables.

 |gitlab.rb configuration|Environment variable|